jobarber/essays/README.md

 ## Current results
 The dataset has a lot of overlap between the language that appears for scores 3 and 4--for both traits.
 There could be a number of reasons for this.
-Perhaps annotators/graders did not consistently differentiate between the two scores.
+Perhaps annotators/graders did not consistently differentiate between the two scores, and the two scores should be collpsed into one score.
 I tried making this a binary problem to see if that would help (scores 1-3 on the one hand and scores 4-6 for trait 1 or just 4 by itself for trait 2), but it helped only marginally.
 Here is a typical confusion matrix, where you can see the confusion in the center of the matrix.

 <img width="502" alt="Screen Shot 2023-01-03 at 7 39 24 AM" src="https://user-images.githubusercontent.com/10589631/210378914-1f312cce-9ee1-40c5-a36f-11c947e197d8.png">

 I have tried Transformer models, sklearn models, and a number of other models through AWS.
-None of them really break 80% accuracy.
-I mention accuracy mainly because business stakeholders speak this language, but the dataset is highly imbalanced and thus needs a better metric.
+None of them solve the problem really well so far.
+The dataset is highly imbalanced, and the scores the most common scores are 3 and 4--the scores with language overlap--for both classes.
 The optimizing metric I chose is Matthews correlation coefficient (MCC).
-Unlike the F1-score and other measures, the MCC is symetric and essentially measures the correlation (in a manner similar to the Pearson correlation coefficient).
+Unlike the F1-score and other measures, the MCC is symmetric and essentially measures the correlation between classes without be impacted by class imbalances.

 There is also a fair bit of noise in the data, which I have questions about.
 A number of tokens beginning with an @ sign are scattered throughout the essays.